 We also support broader approaches to population health that take a strengths based approach to working with communities to strengthen connectedness and resilience.

-Our commitment to the participation of clients and residents in improving their own care, health and wellbeing is reflected in a broad range of our work and includes:
+Our commitment is reflected in a broad range of our work:

-- Consultations with clients and carers for the Community Health Pathways Project to understand the needs of those with and caring for people with a chronic illness
+- Consultations with clients and carers for the Health Pathways Community Resources Project to understand the needs of those with and caring for people with a chronic illness

 - We continue to support the very successful Opening Doors community leadership program which has a wide-reaching impact on increasing social connectedness for many groups within the community in the inner east.

 - Collation of grey literature reflecting consultations with older people across the East for the development of the Health and Wellbeing Profile of Older People.

 - Co-design of the Chasing the Luck? project with the Chinese community – this project focused on reducing the harm from gambling in the Chinese community

 - Supporting increased understanding of codesign, consumer engagement and empowerment approaches through our professional development program and network meetings.